Position

 Size

-This bush grows to a height of 1 metre, with a width of 3 metres when it matures.
+This bush grows to a height of 1 metre and a width of 3 metres when mature.
 So, when planting your Aronia berries, give them enough room to spread.

 Soil Type